Class SummaryTableHTML<ENTITY extends Declaration>

 public int find(java.lang.String name)

 Retrieves the first Entity/Member whose name matches name.
-When searching a SummaryTableHTML<Field> (or EnumConstant or AnnotationElem), the name of the entity/member will uniquely identify it amongst the others in the table.
+When searching a SummaryTableHTML<Field>, SummaryTableHTML<EnumConstant> or SummaryTableHTML<AnnotationElem>, the name of the entity/member will uniquely identify it amongst the others in the table.

-Because of Java's function overloading, there may be many cases where a member 'name' is not sufficient to uniquely identify it.
-It such cases, this method will just return the index of the first match.
+Due to Java's function overloading, there may be many cases where a member 'name' is not sufficient to uniquely identify it (for Method's and Constructor's).
+In such cases (e.g. overloaded methods) this method simply return the index of the first match it finds.

 Parameters: